Bitterness. That’s definitely what it was.

 I mean, who was in charge here?
 Who was doing all the hard work to make those numbers on the paper?

-I hadn’t seen that piece of paper do a lick of work since we pulled it out of the drawer.
+This dumb piece of paper hadn’t done a lick of work since we pulled it out of the drawer.

-Now this lazy piece of mashed up wood pulp was trying to tell me what I can and cannot have?
+Now, this lazy, good-for-nothin’ piece of mashed up wood pulp was trying to tell me what I can and cannot have?
 Not in my house you standard lined yellow perforated tablet!

 It occurred to me to take that lazy piece of paper and crumple it up, throw it on the ground and smash it to death with my giant angry foot.
 I didn’t invite him into my house anyway.
 He must have snuck in with the wife.